 As far as the tomatoes, simple pantry items are always best bought when they’re on sale and used as needed as opposed to being bought when you need them.
 Anything that stores pretty much forever is a great item to buy using this strategy, maybe with coupons if you use them.

-Carrots are almost always cheaper if bought in the larger bags.
+Carrots are almost always cheaper if you buy in larger bags.
 Think of recipes that use a lot of carrots when you have too many…can I just say Carrot Cake?
 Like this Wayside Inn Carrot Cake that my Stepmom Pat has been making forever?
 What a treasure that recipe is.
 Or maybe my Glazed Carrots, cole-slaw or carrot slaw.
 Then there are my Classic Marinated Carrots I posted just the other day.
 And of course, toss carrots in soups and stews.

 Simple Tomato Soup Instant Pot or Stovetop